Chevrolet Advance Design: Differences

 1952 - Outer door handles are now push button type as opposed to the previous turn down style.
 Speedometer now reads 90 mph instead of 80 and dashboard trim is color-matched instead of chrome.
 Mid-year, Chevrolet stopped applying the 3100-6400 designations on the hood and changed to maroon window and wiper knobs.
 New serial number codes: KP 1/2 ton, KR 3/4 ton, & KS 1 ton.

 1953 - Last year for the 216 in^{3} inline-six.
 Hood side emblems now only read 3100, 3600, 3800, 4400, or 6400 in large print.
 Door post ID plate now blue with silver letters (previous models used black with silver letters).
 Last year to use wooden blocks as bed supports.
 New serial number codes: H 1/2 ton, J 3/4 ton, & L 1 ton.

 1954 - Only year for significant design changes.
 Windshield now curved one-piece glass without center vertical dividing strip.
 Revised steering wheel.
 Revised dashboard.
 Cargo bed rails, previously angled, now horizontal.
 Tail lights round instead of rectangular.
 Grille changed from five horizontal slats to crossbar design commonly referred to as a "bull nose" grille, similar to modern Dodge truck grilles.
 New engines are now 235-cubic inch straight-6 and 261-cubic inch straight-6.
 Serial number codes unchanged from 1953.
-Hydramatic automatic transmission became available for the first time, as a paid for option.
+Hydramatic automatic transmission and a new 2 ton 6500 model became available for the first time, the former as a paid for option.

 1955 First Series - Similar to the 1954 model year, except redesigned hood-side emblems and modern open driveshaft in place of enclosed torque tube.
 Serial number codes unchanged from 1953 and 1954.